HELP WITH YOUR INSOMNIA DIAGNOSIS AND TREATMENT

 Insomnia is a common disorder, with about one in every three people reporting at least mild insomnia.
 Any habitual loss of sleep can lead to consequences.
 These range from poor performance at work or school to increased risks of heart disease, obesity, and anxiety disorders.
-Don’t wait too long to talk to a doctor about your problems falling asleep or staying asleep.
+Don’t delay talking to a doctor about your problems falling asleep or staying asleep.
 Treatment can help, but you have to take the first step.

 Before you see your doctor, it’s helpful to keep track of how much sleep you’re getting.
 A sleep log can allow your doctor to recommend suggestions.
 For example, many people make the mistake of sleeping in on weekends to catch up on lost sleep.
 But actually, this only disrupts your established sleep/wake cycle.
 Keep track of the times you go to bed and wake up each day.
 Make any other relevant notes, such as “Drank two alcoholic beverages,” “Laid awake for hours,” or “Felt exhausted all day.”